Anders-Holst/xled_plus/README.md

 # XLED Plus - Addons to the XLED package, to create nice effects for Twinkly LED lights

-This package relies on the XLED package managed by @scrool, which provides a python interface to Twinkly lights.
+This package relies on the [XLED](https://github.com/scrool/xled) package, which provides a python interface to Twinkly lights.

 This XLED Plus packade provides addons to XLED, for making it easier